GabiSenger/GabiSenger/README.md

 ### Hello!
 I'm Gabrieli Senger

-- 🔭 I’m currently working as a fullstack developer
+- ⚡ +5 year working as a developer, currently working as senior software engineer
 - 🌱 I have an AWS Certification (:
 - 📫 Contact me: gabiisenger@gmail.com
-- ⚡ Have been working with IT more than 5 years